Limud Bar - Bat Mitswa

-Usually, on the evening of the Bar Mitzvah’s birthday, a Lezing’ (literally ‘Reading’) is organized.
+Usually, on the evening of the Bar Mitswa’s birthday, a Limud, (Lezing, literally ‘Reading’) is organized.
+Since WW2, also for the Bat Mitswa a Limud is organized.

 Recordings: NN, AAV & JBS.